 What to Consider Before Renting a New Apartment or Townhouse

 Searching for a new apartment, townhouse, or even house to rent can be a stressful process.
-This becomes truer with age and as your tastes change, solidify or your family dynamics change.
-It also causes someone to ask more questions when renting a place as opposed to just, "Is it cheap?."
+This becomes truer with age and as your tastes change and solidify or your family dynamics change.
+It also causes someone to ask more questions when renting a place as opposed to just, "Is it cheap?"

 Note: This list is not in order of importance.